Shradha131/RestGame_In_Banks/README.md

 ## General info
 This project includes REST APIs to register a new user (SignUp), Signin a user and fetching details based on its role.
-The purpose of this project is to show how to make simple calls using GET/POST REST APIs with limit & offset parameters and host it on Heroku.
+The purpose of this project is to show how to make simple calls using GET/POST REST APIs with limit & offset parameters.
-PostgreSQL is used as backend Database.This application is hosted on heroku at https://shradha1234.herokuapp.com
+PostgreSQL is used as backend Database.
+This application is hosted on heroku at https://shradha1234.herokuapp.com

 **NOTE**: The data available in this [repository](https://github.com/snarayanank2/indian_banks) is used as backend.